Polarities – Opposites

 Often someone who grew up as an over-eater will turn to the attitudes of a health-obsessed person when they learn to take good care of themselves as a new way of handling their situation in life.
 The apparent outward shift is always a result of a shift in the core belief.
 That means that if you felt entirely powerless toward your connection with others and then moved to feeling like connection was merely challenging to obtain – but not impossible – your relationship to food (and many other things) can now change.

 It is also possible to “fake it until you make it” – meaning that you can use some sort of trick to get yourself to shift habits, and then, as a result, find that your beliefs have changed.
 However, when doing this method of inner work, it is important to ensure that your shifts indicate self-love.
 If you are not showing yourself that you love yourself, you will find that your core beliefs become even more stubborn and resistant to positive change.
-(For example, forcing yourself to work out until you hurt every day will not communicate to your inner selves that you love yourself, whereas doing a one-day water fast a week may communicate to your inner self that you do love yourself, depending on what feels good to you.)
+(For example, forcing yourself to work out until you hurt every day may not communicate to your inner selves that you love yourself, whereas doing a one-day water fast a week may communicate to your inner self that you do love yourself, depending on what feels good to you.)

 Relationship to Social Assertion